-105. HH losing residential who need to relocate will each be provided with a relocation allowance that includes (a) 250,000 UZS per month up to a maximum of 2 years while the new house or building is being erected; (b) 500,000 UZS for the transportation of the family members, goods and chattels to temporary and permanent relocation sites.
+105. HH losing residential who need to relocate will each be provided with a relocation allowance that includes (a) 250,000 SUM per month up to a maximum of 2 years while the new house or building is being erected; (b) 500,000 SUM for the transportation of the family members, goods and chattels to temporary and permanent relocation sites.
+The value of both allowance for renting and relocation is based on the estimate made by independent valuator that was verified during consultations with affected people.